-The shackle pin shall be a push fit in the eyes of the shackle which shall be chamfered on the outside to ensure a good tightness.
+The shackle pin shall be a push fit in the eyes of the shackle which shall be chamfered on the outside to ensure a good tightness when the pin is clenched over on fitting.
 The shackle pin to hole tolerance shall be no more than 0,5 mm for pins up to 57 mm and 1,0 mm for pins of larger diameter.